Leanna B. Pittard

 “My undergraduate degree is in psychology, so I clearly have an interest in listening to others and doing what I can to help them.
 I often have clients who really need to tell their story; they need the closure that comes from talking to a sympathetic ear who understands how they are suffering.
 The satisfying thing about practicing law is that not only can we listen to our clients’ stories, we can help them navigate the legal system and do what we can to make them whole again.”

-“We are proud of the quality of our lawyers,” Leanna says, “and we work hard to make sure our clients’ rights are protected.”
+“We are proud of the quality of our Sydney legal services,” Leanna says, “and we work hard to make sure our clients’ rights are protected.”

 Leanna is a member of the 2017 Alabama State Bar Leadership Forum (Class 13).
 In law school, Leanna was Senior Articles Editor of Alabama Law Review, Order of Barristers and a member of the Bench and Bar Honorary.
 She received the Marvin L. Warner Scholarship; American College of Trial Lawyers Award (awarded by faculty to graduating senior who shows the greatest promise as a trial lawyer); International Academy of Trial Lawyers Student Advocacy Award ( awarded for overall ability in trial advocacy: high achievement in trial practice, evidence and pleading and procedure courses); George Peach Taylor Award (awarded to students selected as members of national trial teams); and she was a member of the Trial Advocacy Competition Team (ATLA Regional Championship (First Place, Spring 2003); ATLA National Championship (Top 10, Spring 2003); and NITA Tournament of Champions).